projectpomsky/projectpomsky/README.md

 I told you we got this! 💪💪💪

-I will unhide all of this again at some point I promise 😉 I got a plan that falls more inline with all the other good guys plan. 🤭😉 Just know that plan is bigger than just Evony. 😉
+I will unhide all of this again at some point if I deem it in our best interest to do so I promise 😉 I got a plan that falls more inline with all the other good guys' plans. 🤭😉 Just know the plan is bigger than just Evony. 😉

 Don't let anyone blackmail you in the interim regardless however--nothing good can come from it.
 Have faith the good guy reinforcements have now arrived and are working their magic behind the scenes in mysterious but productive ways. 😊😊😊